shreyasganesh0/reddit-sim/reddit-sim/src/raft/in_search_for_an_understandable_consensus_algorithm.md

     - then when the crashed follower comesback it might become the leader and overwrite these entries
     - this could lead to inconsistent state if any leader does not have the commited state of previous leaders
-- need a property called leader completeness property to hold
+- need a property called Leader Completeness property to hold
     - ever new leader has all commited log entries commited in its state up until that point
 - This can be implemented using
     - Election restriction